YasinKar/System-Design/chapter-01/README.md

-# Chapter 01 - Basics Of Distributed Systems
+# Chapter 01 - Basics of Distributed Systems

-## What Is Distributed Systems?
+## What is Distributed Systems?
 in distributed systems, software is divided into independent and scalable components.
 These components and services collaborate to function as an integrated system.
 Typically, they are networked and communicate with each other to provide a unified service

-### Features of distributed systems
+### Features of Distributed Systems
 - **Transparency** – Users should not be aware that the system consists of multiple nodes.
 Transparency applies to access, location, migration, concurrency, and failure handling.

 - **Scalability** – The system should efficiently accommodate an increasing number of nodes without performance degradation.